linux-system-roles/network/README.md

 Options
 -------
-The `network_connections` variable is a list of dictionaries that includes the following options.
+The `network_connections` variable is a list of dictionaries that include the following options.
 List of required options:

 ### `name`